 ESCAPAdE (EraSmus Curricula in Applied PlAnt SciEnces) is a European Erasmus+ project.
 It has received funding from the Erasmus+ programme of the European Union.
 The project runs from September 2018 to August 2021.

-A group of 22 associated partners is also part of the picture and is helping frame a European collaborative network.
+A group of 23 associated partners is also part of the picture and is helping frame a European collaborative network.
 So we are gathering expertise and views from both professionals and academics.

 Our objectives

-– Facilitation of student mobility in Europe.
-We will promote opportunities for Master’s students in Applied Plant Sciences to study abroad in one of the 7 universities that are part of the ESCAPAdE project (bachelor students may apply too, provided prerequisites are met).
-A user-friendly online mobility tool will provide information on course content in order for students to devise a sound Erasmus stay abroad project, adapted to their professional needs.
+We promote opportunities for Master’s students in Applied Plant Sciences to study abroad in one of the 7 universities that are part of the ESCAPAdE project.
+A user-friendly online mobility tool developed during the project provides information on course content in order for students to devise a sound Erasmus stay abroad project, adapted to their professional needs.

 The short and longer-term benefits of the ESCAPAdE project